Consent and Capacity Board

 Katherine Tomaszewski, of Strathroy, is a member (part-time) of the Consent and Capacity Board, an Associate Lawyer with Bezaire Hemeryck Barnett Professional Corporation, and a Knowledge Team Member with Clausehound Inc. Her community involvement includes serving as a member of the Children’s Aid Society London and Middlesex Board of Directors.

 Chantal Desloges is the senior partner of Desloges Law Group, specializing in immigration and refugee law.
-She taught immigration law at Osgoode Hall and Queens University and regularly lectures for various legal education providers.
+She previously taught immigration law at Osgoode Hall Law School and currently teaches at Queens Law School.
 Chantal is the past Chair of the Homes First Foundation, an organization dedicated to providing supportive housing in Toronto for severely marginalized individuals.
-In 2012, Chantal was awarded the Queen’s Diamond Jubilee Medal, and the Canadian Bar Association Young Lawyers’ Pro Bono award.
-In 2013, Chantal was appointed by the Minister of Justice to serve on the Federal Court Rules Committee.
+In 2013, she was appointed by the Minister of Justice to serve on the Federal Court Rules Committee.
 In 2014, Chantal was elected to the Executive of the Canadian Bar Association, Immigration Section.
-In 2020, Chantal was awarded the Law Society of Ontario Achievement Award for excellence in developing seminars for lawyers and paralegals.
+In 2020, she was awarded the Law Society of Ontario Achievement Award for excellence in developing seminars for lawyers and paralegals.
+In recognition of her community service to newcomers to Canada, Chantal was awarded the Queen’s Diamond Jubilee Medal in 2012, and the Queen’s Platinum Jubilee Medal in 2022.
 She is a regular commentator in national news networks, and a regular expert witness for Parliamentary Committees.

 Deborah Morrish spent 22 years at the Immigration and Refugee Board of Canada in various capacities from decision-maker to senior management at both the Refugee Protection Division and the Refugee Appeal Division.
 Prior to that she was a Vice-Chair of the Social Assistance Review Board of Ontario for 11 years.
 Most recently, she was contracted by the UNHCR to address capacity issues at the Refugee Appeal Board of South Africa.
 She has volunteered at various community organizations including TorontoEast General Hospital as an Emergency Crisis Worker, Board Member for the Community Association for Riding for the Disabled and support liaison for the Canadian Centre for Victims of Torture.

-Harvey Gorewicz spent over 25 years working within the Ministry of the Attorney General, for the Agency Relations Tribunal Division, the Criminal Law Division, Crown Law Office Criminal and Court Services Division.
-Harvey held the position of Operations Manager in four of Toronto’s largest criminal courthouses.
-Harvey has been an instructor at Humber College for the last three years, teaching in the Police Foundations Program, within the School of Community and Social Services.
+Harvey Gorewicz spent over 25 years working within the Ministry of the Attorney General, in the Agency Relations Tribunal Division, the Criminal Law Division, Crown Law Office Criminal and Court Services Division.
+Harvey held the position of Operations Manager in four of Toronto’s largest criminal courthouses and led several Ministry initiatives.
+Harvey has been an instructor at Humber College for the past six years at the Faculty of Social and Community Services.

 Martin Forget is a proud and fully bilingual member of the Franco-Ontarian with over 30 years of experience working in the private and public sector.
 As former executive of Telus Health Solutions Inc, Emergis Inc, Nortel, and a three-time successful tech entrepreneur, Martin has developed exceptional leadership skills.
 He also served as a public member on the College of Physicians and Surgeons of Ontario from 2013-2015 and volunteers on an ongoing basis supporting the work of various community organizations and individuals involved in the public service who strive to prove the well-being of all member of the society.